 It is the responsibility of the employee to make sure timesheets are submitted on time.
 Rejected/Open timesheets will not be paid until submitted.
 Once submitted, they will be processed within the pay period they are submitted.
 Late timesheet submissions will not be processed until the following pay period.

 Paychecks are distributed on the 25th for days worked the 1st through the 15th of the month, and on the 10th for days worked the 16th through the end of the month.
 If the 10th or 25th falls on a weekend or holiday, the pay day is on the nearest business day.
-Visit the Payroll Department website and look under "Schedules & Deadlines" for links to "Paydays".
+Visit the Payroll Webpage for Employees to find dates for Paydays and Holidays.
 We are unable to provide advance or emergency checks under any circumstances.

 It can take one pay cycle for your direct deposit to take effect.
 In the meantime, here are your options for picking up your paycheck:

 You can view your payroll history and other useful information at the Employee Self Service website.